 How to get help

-You can contact the Disability Service who will discuss how the University can help you and they may send you to us.
-They'll also explain how to apply for Disabled Students' Allowances, and they may grant you access to our Assistive Technologies room.
+You can contact the Disability Service who will discuss how the University can help you and they may refer you to us.
+They'll also explain how to apply for Disabled Students' Allowances, and they may grant you access to our Assistive Technology Space.

-That is the route we recommend, as the Disability Service can help you with a broad range of needs.
-However, you can also get support without referral by contacting us or by visiting us at the Service Desk in the Library.
+We recommend the above route for contacting us, as the Disability Service can help you with a broad range of needs.
+However, you can also get support without referral by contacting us directly.

 How we can help you

 When we have received your request, we'll contact you to arrange a consultation.
-We will discuss solutions to your needs.
-You can ask any questions you have and learn about what tailored equipment is available.
+We will discuss solutions suitable to your needs.
+You can ask any questions you have and learn about what tailored solutions are available.
 You can also: